 You are looking at some serious legal trouble if you have been charged with felony assault with a deadly weapon in Houston.
 Prison time and large fines are the penalties for being found guilty.
+You will need a Houston assault with a deadly weapon attorney as soon as possible.

 An arrest or conviction for assault with a deadly weapon will permanently be on your record.
 It can make it hard to get a job, find a place to live, go to school or get public assistance.
 You might not get out of jail.
 Some assault charges can get you life behind bars.